Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

-If you grow flowering plants, you will attract wild animals and insects, which can also help pollinate.
+Growing flowering plants will attract wild animals and insects, which can also help pollinate.
 Additionally, some native plants attract specific wild animals that prefer them for food and shelter.

 Habitat destruction is the leading cause of death for many animals.
-Habitat destruction is a threat to almost all wild animals, including endangered species.
+Habitat destruction threatens almost all wild animals, including endangered species.

 You can help by planting native trees, cleaning beaches, and restoring wetlands.